Hiroki Uchida: Deportivo Santaní

 On 18 February 2015, it was announced that Primera División Paraguaya team Deportivo Santaní signed Uchida for the 2015 season.
 Uchida, who was being transferred from Nihon Kogakuin F. Marinos, and Mexican Alonso Collazo were both signed by the club at the same time and were the only two foreigners.
 It was published that Uchida could debut for Deportivo Santaní against Club Olimpia Asunción in the eighth round in a game to be played in Ciudad del Este.
 On 21 March 2015, Uchida stated his intention to continue playing in South America as the continent has a better level of football than his country.
 The player was yet to debut for the first-team of Deportivo Santaní but was eager to do so.

 On 10 July 2015, Uchida was detached from Deportivo Santaní and was unable to return to Japan.
 Uchida could not speak much Spanish and visited Paraguayan newspaper ABC Color to inform the difficulty he was living due to his agent, Kazunori Sato, who abandoned the player.
-A letter thatvwas signed by Uchida's lawyer revealed his problem and stated as to why the player could not return to Japan.
+A letter that was signed by Uchida's lawyer revealed his problem and stated as to why the player could not return to Japan.

 "During the five months of contract with Santaní, I haven't been able to receive my salaries and despite my requests of help from Mr. Sato, he only responds to me evasively, which is why I feel abandoned on my luck." – Uchida responded to his circumstances at Deportivo Santaní.